frappe/press/press/www/docs/getting-started/overview.md

 ## Affordable Pricing

 Frappe Cloud starts with $10 per site per month, so you can give it a test spin without investing too much.
-You also get a free $25 credit, so you dont even need to add your payment details to get started.
+You even get a free $25 credit on signup.